shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/3-troubleshoot-connectivity.md

 ## Resolve the connection issue

-When you examined the peering connections, you would have found that the peering settings are different.
+When you examined the peering connections, you find that the peering settings are different.

 | **VNet**| **Peering name**| **Traffic forwarded from remote virtual network**|
 | :--- | :--- | :--- |